Calling all leaders. That means you!

 Failure is not the issue.
 The issue is how one responds to failure, and our response is determinative in our leadership development.
 George Washington lost four out of five major battles he fought.
 Lincoln suffered bankruptcy and was a West Point reject.
 Failure is a tool in God’s hand for shaping leaders.

 Crisis also shapes us as we’re either crushed by it, or develop character through it.
 We can choose to resolve within ourselves to reach for greater heights.
 Churchill, famous for eloquence, had a speech impediment as a boy.
 Peter often stuck his foot in his mouth.
 Moses had problems speaking and asked God to have his brother Aaron speak for him.
 People that not only use crisis experiences as learning tools, but gain motivation from their failures as well, demonstrate leadership.
-Leaders are not people who escape failure…they’re people who overcome adversity.
+Leaders are not people who escape failure

 With faithful service comes greater responsibility.